3. Proposal Preparation Instructions and Requirements

 (2) Proposal Summary (Form B), counts as 1 page towards the 23-page limit (and must not contain proprietary data).

 (3) Budget Summary (Form C), counts as 1 page towards the 23-page limit.

-(4) Technical Content (11 parts in order as specified in section 3.2.4, not to exceed 20 pages for SBIR and 19 pages for STTR), including all graphics, with a table of contents.
+(4) Technical Content (11 parts in order as specified in section 3.2.4, not to exceed 20 pages), including all graphics, with a table of contents.